- Why should I get a business degree?

 - University of Warwick Business School.

-It might be a good idea to check credible lists/guides in order to find out more about any other business degrees in the UK that your child plans to apply to.
+It might be a good idea to check credible lists and guides in order to find out more about any other business degrees in the UK that you plan to apply to.

-Once your child is set on getting a business degree, it’s time to consider what course they can apply for.
-In the UK alone, more than 120 universities offer business courses educating more than 50,000 students.
-Therefore, It is a good idea to consult peers, counsellors and current teachers before deciding on a specific course.
+Once you’ve completed a degree, you may be interested in going on to get a master's too.
+In the UK alone, more than 120 universities offer business courses educating more than 50,000 students annually.
+Therefore, it is a good idea to consult peers, counsellors and current teachers before deciding on a specific course.

-Some of the most promising Master’s programs offered by U.K business schools are:
+Some of the most promising Master’s programmes offered by U.K business schools are:

 - MSc Finance at Durham University Business School